-NCOPL will conduct remediation of surface cracking where crack width is more than 50 mm.
+NCOPL will conduct remediation of surface cracking where the crack width is more than 50 mm in accordance with the Extraction Plan - Land Management Plan.
 A preliminary assessment will be undertaken to minimise the environmental impact of remediation actions.
 Prior to any remediation, NCOPL will undertake a review of environmental impacts (including impacts to biodiversity values) that may result from the remediation at the specific location and consider whether remediation will create an increased impact (e.g. clearing native vegetation to enable machinery access or major drainage works that will cause a greater impact from excavation).
 If the assessment concludes that there may be the potential to increase impacts on biodiversity, alternative methods of remediating the crack are warranted (e.g. without machinery).